daphnediane/schedule-to-html/README.md

 If opening a XLSX file, this should be the first sheet, or the sheet can be specified by number with an :# after the file name.

-Spaces or underscopes may be used to separate words in field names.
+Spaces or underscores may be used to separate words in field names.

 Normal Columns: